2020 Maine Green Pastures Winner – Lowell Family Farm

-“It didn’t take us long to see that we wanted to focus on cow comfort and quality forage,” said Dana Lowell who started dairy farming with his wife Seri in 2007.
-“It’s a synergy that translates into high-component milk and efficient cows.”
-Favorable components in milk are protein and butterfat.
+“It didn’t take us long to see that we wanted to focus on cow comfort and quality forage,” said Dana Lowell who started dairy farming with his wife Seri in 2007, “It’s a synergy that translates into high-component milk and efficient cows.
+Favorable components in milk are protein and butterfat.”

-“I have always said if I was a cow, I would want to live at the Lowells’,” he said, adding that all the Green Pasture nominees in Maine were top notch.
-“But it was really their forage quality that stood out to us.
+“I have always said if I was a cow, I would want to live at the Lowells,” he said, adding that all the Green Pasture nominees in Maine were top-notch, “But it was really their forage quality that stood out to us.
 That really is the key to producing quality and efficient milk.”

-The 200 acres of hay fields were covered in weeds, but with some love and attention the Lowells are able to harvest four nutrient-dense cuttings of hay and baleage (grass that is baled before it is dry and wrapped to promote fermentation to a product the cows love to eat).
+The 200 acres of hay fields were covered in weeds.
+With some love and attention, the Lowells could harvest four nutrient-dense cuttings of hay and baleage.
+Baleage is grass baled before it is dry and wrapped to promote fermentation to a product the cows love to eat.

 Like an increasing number of farmers, the Lowells have adopted no-till methods to grow their corn.
 Meaning they do not turn up the earth each year to plant their corn but use a corn planter that disturbs a minimal amount of soil.
 They also plant a cover crop after harvesting their fields to protect them from nutrient loss and to add nutrients to the soil.

-“By using no till, by disturbing the soil as little as possible, you’re leaving the carbon in the soil,” Dana explains.
-“Another thing that you call that carbon is ‘organic matter’, and the more organic matter you have in that soil, the better for the soil, the better for the plant, AND the better for the environment because it mitigates nutrient run-off, run-off erosion, plus that organic matter that is working day and night for the farmer is also keeping carbon out of the air.
+“By using no-till and disturbing the soil as little as possible, you’re leaving the carbon in the soil,” Dana explains.
+“Another thing that you call that carbon is organic matter.
+The more organic matter you have in that soil, the better for the soil, the better for the plant, and the better for the environment because it mitigates nutrient run-off, run-off erosion, plus that organic matter that is working day and night for the farmer is also keeping carbon out of the air.
 Everything we do as a farming community to make farming play an integral role in mitigating environmental damage and climate change benefits us all.”

 “We’re open to anything,” he said.

-“We read the research and try to think how it applies to us,” added Seri.
-“Some of it isn’t that relevant to us, but some of it is really relevant, and we try to apply it.”
+“We read the research and try to think how it applies to us,” added Seri, “Some of it isn’t that relevant to us, but some of it is really relevant, and we try to apply it.”

-“The trade off is between spraying herbicides, which we really don’t like the idea of, versus burning more fossil fuels in tillage, which we also really don’t like,” Seri said.
+“The trade-off is between spraying herbicides, which we really don’t like the idea of, versus burning more fossil fuels in tillage, which we also really don’t like,” Seri said.
 “We really had to weigh that on the no-till.”

 And flexibility is key to their success with forages.
 While they like wide-swathing for baleage, it’s not always the best option.
 Just because they usually make dry hay on a certain field at a certain time of year, it’s not set in stone that they have to do it that way.

 All the research and work comes down to doing what’s best for the land and the cows.

 But it’s really their efficiency that impresses him the most.
-Except for a small amount of grain that is fed to the cows, the Lowells are able to grow all the feed for their cows while still being able to sell a large amount to other farms.
+Except for a small amount of grain that is fed to the cows, the Lowells can grow all the feed for their cows while still selling a large amount to other farms.
 For what they put into the cows, the Lowells feel they get a great deal in return.

 The composting bedding and manure heat up, killing any pathogens, leaving it ready to spread on the fields when the barn is cleaned out.
 The cows have a comfortable, clean area to lounge in that keeps them warm in the winter.
 During the warmer months, misters and fans keep the bedded pack cool for the cows.

 The Lowells are quick to point out that they don’t run the farm all on their own.
-They rely on their children Maren and Wheeler who help out whenever they can; Maren recently graduated from UMaine in Farmington, where her brother is working towards his degree in biology.
+They rely on their children, Maren and Wheeler who help out whenever they can.
+Maren recently graduated from UMaine in Farmington, where her brother is working towards his degree in biology.